 - BSc (Movement Sciences), University of Windsor

 Our research team was awarded two different grants that focus on helping exercise professionals work with clients who have chronic non-cancer pain.
-Funds were awarded the Saskatchewan Health Research Foundation and the Saskatchewan Community Initiatives Fund.
-Our team is diverse, being made up of faculty from Kinesiology (Dr.'s Gyurcsik, Brawley, Arnold), other U of S faculty (Dr.'s Downe and Hellsten), Saskatoon Health Region (Dr. Tupper), Colorado School of Public Health (Dr. Brittain), our community consultant, Don Ratcliffe-Smith, and our graduate research assistant (Miranda Cary).
-We look forward to delivering workshops on exericse and chronic pain to Saskatchewan exercise professionals in the coming months.
+Funds were awarded the Saskatchewan Health Research Foundation (SHRF) and the Saskatchewan Community Initiatives Fund (CIF).
+Our team is diverse, being made up of faculty from Kinesiology (Dr.'s Gyurcsik, Brawley, Arnold), other U of S faculty (Dr.'s Downe and Hellsten), Saskatchewan Health Authority (Dr. Tupper), Colorado School of Public Health (Dr. Brittain), our community consultant, Mr. Don Ratcliffe-Smith, and our research assistants (Miranda Cary, Mackenzie Marchant, Jocelyn Blouin).

 Webinar on Exercise and Chronic Pain